D04: The Role of a Lietime

 TWINKLE: Talk to no one… but them.
 Avoid crowds.
 Avoid cameras.
 Stay far away from large lights.

-MORGUE BOT 3: Oh, I can see the Holowood sign.
+MORGUE BOT 3: Ohhh, I can see the Holowood sign!

 TWINKLE: Ah, juck my butt.